 High, perky breasts are a natural part of a youthful feminine physique.
 Unfortunately, aging, pregnancy, breastfeeding, or weight loss can cause the breasts to sag and sit lower on the chest.
 The breast lift is a surgical procedure designed to lift the breasts and restore a more youthful, attractive appearance.
+With Dr. Brzowski's years of education and experience as a Board-certified plastic surgeon, he offers some of the best results in a breast lift Utah has to offer.

 How does breast sagging occur?